 There is a "divide your likes into a hundred" rumble going on.
 It still sounds like a joke to me since I first read and I think there is no point in raping the like button come on!
 We should leave it alone and let it be used by those who want to look back on the photos they really like and appreciate.

-yeah maybe this competition shouldn’t be taken so seriously but while there may be some other ways for encouraging people to create and share, why this? it just leaves some people who need piggies no choice but click on a button a thosand times. for the ones that enjoy it there is nothing to say of course, just keep going ;) yet I think activities should pave the way for new lomographers to try new techniques and old ones to share their experiences. tips section is really good for that. competitions must firstly generate excitement about creating. this “pick one photo and write a blog about it” thing was a good idea too. because after pressing the shutter button and devoloping the film, it turnes into something special and means more than a material. and we should express our appreciation if we like it, comment on it, ciriticize it in a positive way and so on… I’m kinda new both in this site and the lomography/analogue photography world and I fell in love with the experimental pieces of art here.
-I’ll try to get going with different films and cams then push the limits and see what I’m able to do. before this blog turns to a thanks page I’ll continue with the photo I chose LOL.
+Yeah maybe this competition shouldn’t be taken so seriously but while there may be some other ways for encouraging people to create and share, why this?
+It just leaves some people who need piggies no choice but click on a button a thosand times.
+For the ones that enjoy it there is nothing to say of course, just keep going.
+Yet I think activities should pave the way for new lomographers to try new techniques and old ones to share their experiences.
+Tips section is really good for that.
+Competitions must firstly generate excitement about creating.
+This “pick one photo and write a blog about it” thing was a good idea too.
+Because after pressing the shutter button and devoloping the film, it turnes into something special and means more than a material and we should express our appreciation if we like it, comment on it, ciriticize it in a positive way and so on.
+I’m kinda new both in this site and the lomography/analogue photography world and I fell in love with the experimental pieces of art here.
+I’ll try to get going with different films and cams then push the limits and see what I’m able to do.